 Brief History of American Indian Education

-There are a multitude of reasons for these statistics.
+There is a multitude of reasons for these statistics.
 The status of American Indian student achievement has its roots in history.
-Trainers and students must be aware of the historical impact on the state of American Indian education today.
+Facilitators and students must be aware of the historical impact on the state of American Indian education today.
 While there may have been collaboration in some communities, federal policies did not support cooperation on a national level.
 Federal policies for American Indian cultural assimilation were implemented after policies of extermination and removal were set aside.
 Indeed, an industry of assimilation was supported with federal and faith-based resources, targeting the children of American Indian nations in particular.

 The Indian boarding school served as a means to assimilate American Indian children and to train American Indian students as laborers.
 For the most part, the level of education and training afforded American Indian students prepared them for menial vocations.
 As a result, most American Indian students today do not have several generations of professionals, such as doctors, lawyers, or bankers to emulate.
 Today, it is often the first or second generation of the American Indian professional that is being encountered, not because of cultural inferiority or academic indifference, but because of the lack of a dignified, humane system of education.
 Indeed, many of the psycho-social ills that persist in American Indian communities today can be traced to the boarding school era and the systematic enforcement of child maltreatment.
 While not as prevalent, the American Indian boarding school still exists, although attendance is voluntary.
 Most schools now work closely with surrounding American Indian tribes, employing tribal members as staff and reflecting the culture of American Indian students as part of its educational programming.